Home › UK Rules › Motoring Laws › Highway Code Guidance

 There are specific rules for pedestrians when using pavements and roadside paths.
 As a rule, stay away from the kerbside and face forwards towards oncoming traffic.

-Rendering first aid at the scene of a road accident is a temporary procedure.
-Follow the DR ABC first aid routine until professional Emergency Medical Service personnel arrive.
+Rendering first aid at the scene of a road accident saves lives.
+Follow DR ABC Code Driving Theory until Emergency Medical Service personnel arrive.

 Learn common signage from a UK road signs PDF with free download option.
 The knowledge is essential reading for new drivers and riders to pass the driving theory test.